 - Seagate Lyve Cloud

 Feature #4: Browser-based access

-The Archive catalog becomes the single source of truth because it contains all finalised files and productions.
+The Archive catalog becomes the single source of truth and the central point for digital asset management because it contains all finalized files and productions.
 As a result, all browsing and searching for media takes place in the catalog.
 Giving everyone in the company access to this catalog via the browser turns it into a productivity tool.
 Restore privileges can still be restricted.

 Feature #5: Drag and drop Archiving

 Sometimes, the best way to find specific media is to browse visually.
-This is especially helpful when productions date back months or years, and the content has been forgotten.
+Video archive management software needs to support previews and proxies.
+This is especially helpful when productions date back months or years, and the details of the content have been forgotten.
+Scanning through thumbnails gives an immediate impression of the production.
+Playing a proxy clip helps to identify the right video before triggering a restore.
 Combined with searching for specific metadata, these features considerably contribute to a powerful video archive.

 Feature #7: Supports access from multiple locations